Amoria undulata: Distribution

-This marine species occurs off East Australia and Tasmania.
+This marine species is endemic to Australia and occurs off New South Wales, Queensland, South Australia, Tasmania, Victoria, Western Australia.

 Description

-The length of the shell varies between 60 mm and 120 mm.
-These shells are elongated, fusiform, smooth and solid and roundly shouldered, with long pointed conical spire.
-Suture shows a callous edge.
-The aperture is elongate, salmon to orange in colour, with smooth outer lip, thickened in adults.
-The base colour of the external surface of the shell is fawn or white-cream, with thin axial wavy brown lines.
-Foot shows similar coloured zigzag lines and stripes.
+The shell exhibits an elongated, fusiform shape and reaches lengths between 60 and 120 mm.
+It is characterized by a smooth, solid, and roundly shouldered profile, culminating in a long, pointed, conical spire.
+The suture displays a calloused edge.
+The aperture is elongated and displays a salmon to orange coloration.
+The outer lip is smooth and thickened in adult specimens.
+The base color of the external shell surface is fawn or white-cream, adorned with thin, axial, wavy brown lines.
+The foot exhibits similar coloration with zigzag lines and stripes.

 Habitat

 These sea snails live intertidally on sand and mud, at depths of 9 to 503 m.
 They live in deeper waters in their northern range.
 They emerge only at night to feed.

 Biology

 These gastropods are carnivore, mainly feeding on other sea snails.
 In the spring Amoria undulata migrates from deep water to shallow water sandbanks to breed.
 It lays egg masses similar to a hollow cylinder, with a diameter of 16–20 mm.
 The embryos hatch as well developed juveniles and crawl away.